Are 3D Face Shapes Expressive Enough for Recognising Continuous Emotions and Action Unit Intensities?: Results and Discussion

-\textbf{AU Intensity Estimation on BP4D.} Table~\ref{tab:bp4d_test_results} presents the results of existing SOTA benchmarks using our in-house evaluated 2D CNN-based features and 3D face expression features on the test set of BP4D.
-By comparing the average ICC and MSE scores of the different listed here, we can clearly see that 3D face models have the lowest performance.
-Most importantly, unlike in valence-arousal estimation, where 3D face models are either on par or better than 2D appearance-based models, and they fall behind in estimating AU intensities.
-Among the 3D face models, ExpNet has the poorest results in terms of average ICC and MSE scores.
+\textbf{AU Intensity Estimation on BP4D.} Table~\ref{tab:bp4d_test_results} presents the results of existing SOTA benchmarks, our in-house evaluated 2D CNNs and 3D face models, on the test set of BP4D.
+By comparing average ICC and MSE values achieved by the models listed in Table~\ref{tab:bp4d_test_results}, we can clearly notice that 3D face models have inferior performance to 2D appearance-based baselines.
+In contrast to the results of valence-arousal models, in estimating AU intensities all 3D face features, including EMOCA, fall behind 2D appearance features.

-All 3D face models show inferior performance consistently in predicting the intensities of AU 14 and AU 17. \Cref{fig:qual_bp4d} qualitatively illustrates the performance of EMOCA on the BP4D test set examples, from which we can notice a clear correspondence between less accurate predictions made for AUs such as dimpler (AU 14) and chin raiser (AU 17) and somewhat poor 3D reconstructions of their corresponding facial regions (enclosed in yellow coloured ellipses in \Cref{fig:qual_bp4d}).
-For instance, in the case of AU 17, the details of the chin region are poorly reconstructed in its 3D faces, which explains the poor performance of EMOCA in predicting AU 17 for that example. \\
+Among the 3D face models, ExpNet achieves the poorest results in terms of average ICC and MSE scores.
+Particularly, all five 3D face models show consistently inferior performance in predicting the intensities of AU 14 and AU 17. \Cref{fig:qual_bp4d} qualitatively illustrates the performance of EMOCA on the BP4D test set examples.
+In this illustration, we can notice a clear correspondence between less accurate predictions made for AUs such as dimpler (AU 14) and chin raiser (AU 17) and somewhat poor 3D reconstructions of their corresponding facial regions (enclosed in yellow coloured ellipses in \Cref{fig:qual_bp4d}).
+For instance, in the case of AU 17, the details of the chin region are poorly reconstructed in its 3D face, which could explain the poor performance of EMOCA expression features in predicting AU 17 in this example. \\

 \textbf{AU Intensity Estimation on DISFA.} In Table~\ref{tab:disfa_results}, we compare the aggregated results of 3-fold cross-validation of different SOTA methods, 2D CNN baselines, and 3D face models.
-Similar to the BP4D results, here also we can clearly see that 3D face models have the poorest performance among all the models in terms of their mean ICC and MSE values.
-Among the 3D face models, ExpNet has the worst performance, whereas EMOCA is the best one.
-But, unlike in the case of BP4D, EMOCA achieves significantly higher performance (ICC score of +.14 w.r.t.
-DECA) compared to the remaining 3D face models.
-Compared to the best performing 2D appearance-based models, APs~\cite{sanchez2021affective}, EMOCA has lower performance by a margin of -.15 ICC score.
+Similar to BP4D results, here also 3D face models perform inferior to 2D appearance-based models.
+Among 3D face models, ExpNet has the worst performance, and EMOCA has the best performance.
+Unlike in the case of BP4D, EMOCA achieves significantly better performance (ICC score of +.14 w.r.t.
+DECA) than the remaining 3D face models.
+Compared to the best performing 2D appearance-based model, APs~\cite{sanchez2021affective}, EMOCA has lower performance by a margin of -.15 ICC score.